An Unplugged Nighttime Routine That Actually Works

 Most advice about phone-free evenings is negative.
 Don't use your phone.
 Put it in another room.
 Don't scroll after 9pm.
 This advice is technically correct and practically useless, because it doesn't address why you reach for the phone in the first place.

 You reach for the phone because you're bored, or anxious, or avoiding something, or just can't fall asleep.
 The phone fills a need.
 Removing it without replacing that need just leaves an empty space that feels worse than the original impulse.
+If nighttime scrolling is your main problem, our guide on how to stop doomscrolling covers seven structural methods that work.

 The fix isn't to remove the phone.
 It's to replace the behavior with something that doesn't ruin your sleep.